tbeucler/2023_SD_REP/README.md

 ## Data

-- **Drop_Respiratory_Visit.csv:** This file contains the records of respiratory visit numbers per year per zipcode.
+- **RV_Zip_Count.csv:** This file contains the records of respiratory visit numbers per year per zipcode.

 - **Spatial_Join_SVI.dbf:** This database contains the results of the spatial join operation, which associates district-level CDC social vulnerability indices to zipcodes.